The Colors of The Sheltie

 3. The puppy was a Sheltie, and the brindle color was the result of a mutation.

-4. The puppy was a Sheltie, and the brindle gene had been carried through successive generations of recessive black and white (or blue merle and white) Shelties, aa in genotype, since the origins of the breed without ever being expressed.
+4. The puppy was a Sheltie, and the brindle allele had been carried through successive generations of recessive black and white (or blue merle and white) Shelties, aa in genotype, since the origins of the breed without ever being expressed.
 This explanation is less than satisfactory in view of the stated colors of the parents and the relatively low frequency of the a allele in the breed.

-This page was last updated: November 16, 2011
+This page was last updated: September 30, 2013